bug400/pyilper/INSTALL.md

 You need approximately 700MB free disk space for pyILPER and the Python runtime environment.
 Everything is installed as a local user and thus no administrator privileges are needed.

+Note: for the ANACONDA platform pyILPER is only available for Python 3.5.

 The following instructions apply to Linux, Windows and Mac OS X: